neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

   debugObject = Debug {
         title = 'Debug of hello world'

-        # If only the value-key is given it is debugged directly,
+        # If only the "value"-key is given it is debugged directly,
-        # otherwise all keys except title an plaintext are debugged.
+        # otherwise all keys except "title" an "plaintext" are debugged.
         value = "hello neos world"

         # Additional values for debugging